Introducing Human Performance Science

 The neck tightens.

-Headaches emerge.
+Headaches appear.

 Sleep becomes lighter.

-The issue was never only the neck.
-It was the interaction between physical load, cognitive demand, stress physiology, sleep disruption, and recovery capacity.
+It was the interaction between physical load, cognitive demand, stress physiology, sleep disruption and recovery capacity.

 Muscles stabilise more aggressively.